Mexican Drug Cartels Now Menace Social Media

 The message seems to indicate that a drug cartel is upset that its activities are being posted on websites — two in particular.

-Frontera Al Rojo Vivo – loosely translated as The Raw Border – is a blog run by a newspaper in Monterrey for use by border residents.
+Frontera Al Rojo Vivo — loosely translated as The Raw Border — is a blog run by the Monterrey newspaper El Norte for use by border residents to exchange information.

-Blog del Narco has become just that, according to Rosental Alves, a journalism professor at the University of Texas at Austin who follows new media in Latin America.
+"In Blog del Narco [they] are amplifying the public relations efforts the cartels had already started," says Rosental Alves, a journalism professor at the University of Texas, Austin, who follows new media in Latin America.

-In the routine barbarity that defines the Mexican mafia, they use images of murder, torture and even beheadings to intimidate foes and brag of their exploits.
+In the routine barbarity that defines the Mexican mafia wars, they use images of murder, torture and even beheadings to intimidate foes and brag of their exploits.

 Web Activities Provide Intelligence